 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-- A minimum 3.7 grade-point average in courses in the major.
+- Maintain a minimum GPA of 3.7 in courses in the major and a 3.4 GPA overall.